 - In July 2011, as a candidate for Erie County Executive, Poloncarz released a policy paper analyzing the County’s Medicaid program and put forth a plan to reduce the burden on Erie County taxpayers that included the creation of an “Erie County Medicaid Inspector General” to work alongside partners in state government to root out waste, fraud and abuse; and,

 - On January 3, 2012, his first day in office as County Executive, Poloncarz issued Executive Order #002—Medicaid Fraud and Abuse Task Force, which required the Commissioner of the Department of Social Services, in conjunction with the County Attorney and Comptroller’s Offices, to recommend the methods and procedures to create a Medicaid Anti-Fraud Task Force.

 With a new partnership with the New York State Department of Health (“NYSDoH”) and the Office of the Medicaid Inspector General (“OMIG”), Erie County will is the ‘flagship’ of the State’s revamped Demonstration Project process and is the largest municipality outside of New York City to partner with the State on stamping out provider waste and abuse.
 As part of their three-party Memorandum of Understanding (“MOU”), the State has agreed to fully fund all costs associated with the startup and administration of the County’s efforts.

-This task force is comprised of three people and uses the latest data-mining and investigatory tools.
+This task force is comprised of four persons and uses the latest data-mining and investigatory tools.
 This unit serves to monitor compliance with Medicaid rules and regulations as established by both the State of New York and the Federal Government.
 Additionally, the public presence of the unit acts as a strong deterrent to future waste, fraud and abuse by providers.